damufo/docker-minidlna/README.md

 MINIDLNA_VOLUME_VIDEO: folder host to mount as volume
 MINIDLNA_VOLUME_IMAGE: folder host to mount as volume

-MINIDLNA_IFACE: when exist more one interface, set specify here the name, example eth0.
-IMPORTANT! in this case, uncomment line that start as '#- SSDP_IFACE...' in docker-compose.yml
+# MINIDLNA_IFACE: when exist more one interface, uncoment this line and set iface name, example: eth0.
 ```
+IMPORTANT! when exist more one interface, uncomment line that start as '#- SSDP_IFACE...' in docker-compose.yml

 ## Start container